-If peradventure you change your brake system with bad quality parts, it may cause brake failure.
-This is because they won’t be able to work like the original.
+If you change your brake system with bad quality parts, it may also cause brake failure.
+This is because the brakes are not working as well as the original.

 So if you’re buying your brake parts, have a mechanic do it for you; they can identify original products.

-If you see the following, know that your brakes might be faulty.
-Try to have it checked
+If you see the following, know that your brakes might be faulty, and try to have them checked:

 - Brake light on